This post was originally published in June 2015 and updated in January 2022 after a return visit to Egypt.

 I felt safe throughout my 2 weeks in Egypt, especially being on a group trip with Intrepid Travel.
 A majority of the famous landmarks were totally accessible despite the pandemic.
 This is not to say that you should take your personal safety lightly.
 It just means that be realistic about planning a trip here and understand that the situation on the ground isn’t exactly what the media hypes it to be.

 Day 1: Cairo

 Cairo is hardly a city for the faint at heart.
 Egypt's capital city is noisy, dirty, hot, smelly, and crowded.
 With 18 million people in the city and surrounding areas, this should come as no surprise to an experienced traveler, but this city has a particularly chaotic vibe that I have only seen in India prior to this trip.
 But for any visitor to Egypt, this is where your journey will begin.
-Unless you love this type of city, 48 hours should be more than enough for you.
+Unless you love this type of city, 48 hours in Cairo should be more than enough for you.

 There are 2 large pyramids, 1 medium pyramid, and 6 small pyramids at the site, all built for the family members of one royal family.
 The pyramids are surrounded by the modern city, and tower over some of the nearby apartments.
 You'll want to spend a few hours up close to the pyramids, and then drive (or take a shuttle) to the panoramic viewpoint for a view of the whole site.

 Just in front of the pyramids is the Great Sphinx.
 The Sphinx has a human face on a lion's body and was thought to be the protector of the pyramids and the causeway up to the ancient entrance.
 It used to be buried under sand until the late 19th century, and has been excavated and restored the last 100 years.
 I find it truly spectacular that these ancient structures have lasted in seemingly pristine condition for 5000 years.